 After being injured in a slip and fall accident, it can be confusing and unclear what you should do to protect your legal rights and receive compensation for your injuries.
-However, taking the proper steps immediately after a slip and fall can make all the difference if you find yourself having to file a lawsuit after the accident.
+Here are the steps to take after a slip and fall Accident and can make all the difference if you find yourself having to file a lawsuit after the accident.

 Timing is critical.